sssvip/blog-data/source/_posts/algorithm/fundamental/list/arraylist/MiniArrayList-indexTest.md

 MiniArrayList lastIndexOf() NullPointerException

 - **issue detail:**
-MiniArrayList lastIndexOf() in for cycle had a incorrect usage that control the value of i
+MiniArrayList lastIndexOf() in for cycle had an incorrect usage that control the value of i

 - **how to solve the issues:?**